steux/cc2600/README.md

 ## Known limitations

-- The only data types supported are char (8-bit), short (16-bit) and char pointers (16-bits), and one dimensional arrays of chars and pointers.
+- The only data types supported are char (8-bit), short (16-bit) and char pointers (16-bits), and one dimensional arrays of these types.
 - Only global variables are supported, not local variables (no use of stack.
 It's so slow on 6502 and so dangerous due to the lack of RAM that it'd be a bad idea anyway)
 - Functions can't have arguments and return values (no use of stack).
 Everything must go through global variables.